New Drug Application

 Exceptions to this process include voter driven initiatives for medical marijuana in certain states.

 Before trials

-To legally test the drug on human subjects in the U.S., the maker must first obtain an Investigational New Drug (IND) designation from FDA.
+To legally test the drug on human subjects in the United States, the maker must first obtain an Investigational New Drug (IND) designation from FDA.
 This application is based on nonclinical data, typically from a combination of in vivo and in vitro laboratory safety studies, that shows the drug is safe enough to test in humans.
 Often the "new" drugs that are submitted for approval include new molecular entities or old medications that have been chemically modified to elicit differential pharmacological effects or reduced side effects.

 Clinical trials

-The legal requirement for approval is "substantial" evidence of effectiveness demonstrated through controlled clinical trials.
+Since the 1962 Kefauver–Harris Amendment, new drugs are statutorily required to demonstrate both safety and effectiveness through substantial evidence for approval.
+The amendment defines substantial evidence as "evidence consisting of adequate and well-controlled investigations, including clinical investigations, by experts qualified by scientific training and experience to evaluate the effectiveness of the drug involved, on the basis of which it could fairly and responsibly be concluded by such experts that the drug will have the effect it purports or is represented to have under the conditions of use prescribed, recommended, or suggested in the labeling or proposed labeling thereof."

 This standard lies at the heart of the regulatory program for drugs.
-Data for the submission must come from rigorous clinical trials.
+Data for the submission must include those from one or more rigorous clinical trials.

+Due to the plural "adequate and well-controlled investigations" in the statute, FDA has interpreted the substantial evidence requirement as requiring at least two adequate and well-controlled clinical trials, each convincing on its own.
+However, in 1997, Congress passed an amendment, expressly granting FDA authority to consider other types of confirmatory evidence along with one adequate and well-controlled clinical investigation for approval.

 The trials are typically conducted in three phases: